Estimated reading time: 4 minutes

 Just imagine life as a remote worker.
 You wake up a little bit late each day because you do not need to commute to the office.
 You make your breakfast, brew a pot of coffee, and sit on your couch with your laptop to check emails, read the news, and revisit your daily to-do list.
-Once you are done with your breakfast, you make your way to your home office and take a seat at a nice desk, perhaps one with a window view, and begin your eight-hour workday without any interruptions.
+Once you finish your breakfast, you make your way to your home office and take a seat at a desk, perhaps one with a window view, and begin your eight-hour workday without any interruptions.

-Set rules and expectations.
+Set rules and expectations for your remote workers.

 Use project management tracking software.